wikimedia/eventmetrics/README.md

 There is one internal [Symfony bundle](https://symfony.com/doc/current/bundles.html), called `AppBundle`.
 It contains a separate directory for the controllers, models, respositories, Twig helpers, and fixtures.

 Models are [Doctrine ORM entities](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/working-with-objects.html) that directly correlate to tables in the grantmetrics database.
-These `grantmetrics` tables in general should not be queried directly with SQL.
+Within the code, these `grantmetrics` tables in general should not be directly queried with SQL.

 Repositories are responsible for querying the replicas, MediaWiki API, file system, etc., wherever external data lives.
 They do not do any post-processing.
 Repositories should automatically be assigned to the models, but you may need to set the DI container too.
 The process would look something like: